arirusso/patch/README.md

       :port: 9000
 ```

-##### Patches
+##### patches.yml

-A patch describes how nodes are used exactly, and are defined in a second configuration file:
+A patch describes how to use the nodes.
+We specify this in a second configuration file `patches.yml`.

 ```yaml
 :patches: